EFluet/GIEMS-D15C/README.md

-# GIEMS-D15C
-Classification of GIEMS-D15
+### GIEMS-D15C - Classification of GIEMS-D15

+This repo includes python scripts using a combination of GDAL and ArcPy to classify the inundated extent of GIEMS-D15 (Fluet-Chouinard et al. 2015).

+# Steps
+##